 The Opportunity Programs at Hamilton College consists of two programs designed to increase access to higher education for students who present an alternate academic profile and who demonstrate the ability to compete successfully in a competitive academic environment.
 A history of more than 45 years at Hamilton demonstrates the college's commitment to a community that is culturally rich.

 The New York State Arthur O. Eve Higher Education Opportunity Program (HEOP) was established by the State Legislature in 1969 to provide access to independent college and universities for economically and educationally disadvantaged students from New York State.
 Economic eligibility is based on state-mandated low-income guidelines.
-Academic criteria are determined by each HEOP institution: a student enrolled in HEOP does not meet the institution's traditional admissions profile, but are the top performers from the high schools and academies they may attend.
-HEOP students must demonstrate that they are able to successfully compete at this institution.
-There exist no compromises in the admission process.
-The Higher Education Opportunity Program is an avenue through which any student meeting both academic and economic guidelines can obtain a post high school degree.
+Academic criteria are determined by each HEOP institution: a student enrolled in HEOP does not meet the institution's traditional admissions profile, but are the top performers from their high schools and academies.
+HEOP students must demonstrate that they are able to successfully compete at Hamilton.
+There are no compromises in the admission process.
+The program offers an avenue for students who meet both the academic and economic guidelines to obtain a college degree.

 The Hamilton College Scholars Program runs parallel to the Higher Education Opportunity Program.
 Hamilton Scholars are students who are ineligible for HEOP because they do not meet its economic or residential criteria.
 The College Scholars Program is entirely funded by Hamilton College.
 Scholars hail from all over the United States and can include eligible international students.

 All candidates must come through the general admission process.
 Candidates who want to be considered for the HEOP/Scholar program should be sure to request financial aid assistance on the common application.